 We also advise clients on potential parallel issues, including criminal investigations, suspension and debarment proceedings, civil and criminal subpoenas, employment and retaliation claims, and the shareholder derivative suits that may be filed on the heels of an FCA settlement.
 We also work closely with clients in establishing or updating global compliance programs, while also assisting with due diligence in connection with mergers and acquisitions.

 Our clients are in a wide array of industries, including:

-In FCA matters arising in the health care and life sciences industries, we have negotiated nationwide FCA settlements with the National Association of Medicaid Fraud Control Units (NAMFCU) and successfully convinced the Office of Inspector General to the U.S. Department of Health and Human Services (HHS‑OIG) to forgo the imposition of onerous Corporate Integrity Agreements.
-Clients also call upon us to assist them with due diligence in connection with mergers and acquisitions and establishing or revamping their compliance programs.
+In FCA matters arising in the healthcare and life sciences industries, we have negotiated nationwide FCA settlements with the National Association of Medicaid Fraud Control Units (NAMFCU) and successfully convinced the Office of Inspector General to the U.S. Department of Health and Human Services (HHS‑OIG) to forgo the imposition of onerous Corporate Integrity Agreements.
+Our team works closely with our FDA Regulatory Practice when advising clients in the life sciences industry, helping them navigate complex regulatory, compliance, healthcare system, and marketplace issues.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.